explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

   asserts only that a non-storer's read is either a correct disclosure or a miss, because whether a given hash is on the PHL is implementation-defined.
 So a passing suite is not evidence the PHL gate works — that still needs this test.
+- **Persistence across a restart: a manual test, because nothing else can reach it.**
+  `ManualTests/cross-origin-storage-persists.html`, shaped after the existing `indexeddb-persists.html`.
+The suite has no way to restart a browser and the unit tests never write a file or start a second process, so without this the single most important property of the feature — that the cache survives — went unverified.
+Two details make it easy to write a version of this test that proves nothing.
+The read step must be preceded by a write step that reads its own entry back, because a failed read is a bare `NotFoundError`, indistinguishable from a hash that was never stored.
+And the tester must *quit* the browser rather than close the
+  window: the registry lives in the network process, so a surviving network process serves the read from memory and the test passes regardless.
 - **Registry logic directly — but not by reaching into the registry.** Rate-limiter burst exhaustion, eviction ordering, the on-disk record format, GREASE'ing, and the budget arithmetic are all far easier to drive as functions than through a browser — and, per Ladybird's